sachinnag/JavaAssignment/README.md

 # JavaAssignment

-The assignment project is developed using SpringBoot.
+The assignment project is developed using SpringBoot and MongoDB.

 The REST APIs involved are - <br/>
 <b>POST:</b> http://localhost:8080/swayam/api/scrape  (This API doesn't need any parameters to be passed for invokation and initiates the scraping process in asynchronous fashion) <br/>